Taxation of capital income

 The taxation of capital income is progressive.
 The capital tax rate is 30%; for the portion of taxable capital income that exceeds 30,000, the tax rate is 34%.

 Taxable capital income is determined on the basis of gross income and deductions thereof.
-Deductions from capital income may include
+Deductions from capital income may include, among other things,

 - all expenses incurred in the acquisition or maintenance of such income (including related interest)

-- interest related to the acquisition of an owner-occupied dwelling
+- 35% of the interest related to the acquisition of an owner-occupied dwelling

 - losses on a source of income.